gj-asai/TopOptTools.jl/README.md

 They implement an abstraction layer to functionality commonly used in density-based topology optimization scripts.
 Check the exported members of module `TopOptTools` for an overview of the available tools.

-Mechanical analysis and PDE filter use [`Ferrite.jl`](https://github.com/Ferrite-FEM/Ferrite.jl) finite element toolbox.
+Mechanical (linear elasticity) analysis and PDE filter use [`Ferrite.jl`](https://github.com/Ferrite-FEM/Ferrite.jl) finite element toolbox.
 Derivatives of the stiffness matrix with respect to the element variables are computed via automatic differentiation - [`ForwardDiff.jl`](https://github.com/JuliaDiff/ForwardDiff.jl).
 The linear systems are solved using MKL Pardiso's sparse direct solver via [`Pardiso.jl`](https://github.com/JuliaSparse/Pardiso.jl), reusing symbolic and numerical factorizations when possible.